 We now combine Lemma \ref{lem:no-crossapplication} with a union bound over all possible realizations of $I_0$ and $S_1$ to obtain the following corollary, from which the proof of Theorem \ref{thm:scc} follows naturally. \begin{corollary} Fix $\epsilon > 0$.
 With high probability, there does not exist a subset of students $I_0\subseteq I$ and a subset of schools $S_1 \subseteq S$ such that (1) both subsets are of size at least $\epsilon n$, and (2) no one in $I_0$ ever applied to any school in $S_1$ in DA. \end{corollary} \begin{proof} For any $I_0\subseteq I$ and $S_1 \subseteq S$ satisfying the cardinality condition, let $\mathcal{E}_{I_0,S_1}$ denote the event that no one in $I_0$ ever applied to any school in $S_1$ in DA.
 Proving the corollary reduces to bounding the probability of the union event

-Let $\mathcal{A}_{I_0}$ denote the event that students in $I_0$ makes a combined number of at least $L n$ applications (including redundant ones) for some constant $L$ to be specified later.
+Let $\mathcal{A}_{I_0}$ denote the event that students in $I_0$ make a combined number of at least $L n$ applications (including redundant ones), for some constant $L$ to be specified later.
 By a union bound, we have